ericoc/zabbix-slack-alertscript/README.md

 ![Zabbix Media Type](https://pictures.ericoc.com/github/zabbix-mediatype.png "Zabbix Media Type")

-However, on Zabbix 3.x and greater, media types are configured slightly differently and you must explicity define the parameters sent to the `slack.sh` script.
-On Zabbix 3.x, three script parameters should be added as follows:
+However, on Zabbix 3.x and greater (including 4.x), media types are configured slightly differently and you must explicity define the parameters sent to the `slack.sh` script.
+On Zabbix 3.x and 4.x, three script parameters should be added as follows:

 * `{ALERT.SENDTO}`
 * `{ALERT.SUBJECT}`